Esri/calcite-ui-icons/README.md

 More info on what happens when you scale vector based icons [here](https://github.com/Esri/calcite-ui-icons/wiki/What-Happens-When-You-Scale-Vector-Based-Icons)

 ### Outline icons are the standard
 Outline icons have the default name.
-For eample, `trash-16.svg` will render the default outline icon.
+For example, `trash-16.svg` will render the default outline icon.

 If needed, appending `-f` (`trash-16-f.svg`) will render the filled version.